vgough/encfs/README.md

 software, licensed under the LGPL.

 EncFS is now over 10 years old (first release in 2003).
-It was written because older NFS-based encrypted filesystems such as CFS had not kept pace with Linux development.
+It was written because older NFS and kernel-based encrypted filesystems such as CFS had not kept pace with Linux development.
 When FUSE became available, I wrote a CFS replacement for my own use and released the first version to Open Source in 2003.